gwmarrah/colony-measurer/README.md

 # colony-measurer
-Code to measure the square area of colonies in an image file exports data.
+Code to measure the square area of colonies in an image file and export the data.

 The heavylifters are the colSizeMeasurer.py and colSizeAnalyzer.py, but the input versions are more user-friendly and import the required functions.

 Below are notes/instructions on how to use the user-friendly input files.
 The original files must be in the same folder as the input files for use.

-**Notes on colSizeMeasurer_input.py**
+**Notes on colSizeMeasurer_input.py**:
 The function to measure colony size will be called like below: cm.measure(imFolder, imVector, imStrain, imPlate, imRepNum, imType, firstMask, secondMaskLow, secondMaskHigh, smallSize, largeSize, stdThreshold, results = True, manual = False, stdManual = .65)
 Last three values are not necessarily needed because they have default values